Blow-up and sharp lifespan estimates to the weakly coupled system of structurally damped wave equations with critical nonlinearities: Sharp lifespan estimates

 to \eqref{eqsys} and this solution blows up in finite time.
 An interesting question is whether we can successfully obtain sharp lifespan estimates for this solution.
-To give a positive answer for this question, let us replace the initial data $(u_0(x),u_1(x),v_0(x),v_1(x))$ in \eqref{eqsys} by $\e(u_0(x),u_1(x),v_0(x),v_1(x))$ and define the continuous increasing function
+To give a positive answer for this question, let us recall function $\psi= \psi(R)$ introduced in \eqref{eq2sec4}.
+Notice that the assumption \eqref{con9} implies the condition $\psi(\tau)\to \infty$ if $\tau\to \infty$.